 These are positive statements that we say about ourselves.
 Stick them on post-it notes around the bathroom mirror or on the fridge!
 Say them daily.

-Yes, we all have time for self-love
+Yes, we all have time for some self-kindness

-Loving ourselves takes no time at all.
+Being nicer to ourselves takes no time at all.
 Handy to know as a busy carer!
 It’s not about actions per se, and more about feelings, boundaries and language.

 “Loving ourselves is about feelings, boundaries and language.
 None of these take time or energy away from our busy caring lives.
-But they will definitely enhance our lives”
+But they will definitely enhance our lives.”